X-CASH-official/gitbook-docs/applications/xcash-wallet-cli.md

 This choice has been made to improve significantly the privacy at the cost of an increase of the transaction size which is largely overbalanced by the introduction of bulletproof.
 {% endhint %}

+You can also move the entire balance by using the `sweep_all` command with the same parameters (except the amount) as the `transfer` command.
+If you leave `sweep_all` blank with no parameters it will send a tx back to your wallet.
+This is helpful in reducing unspents for voting.

 ### Vote for a delegate

 Open the wallet file in the `xcash-wallet-cli` and once the wallet is fully synchronize, type the command: